geometric-algorithms/q1_programming/B/README.md

    This will run the algorithm on the points specified in the script, and you’ll see the output and plot for each test case.

-## Output

-The script will output the points of the convex hull in clockwise order.
-It will also display a plot of the points and the convex hull using `matplotlib`.